adityayavagal/CI-CD-Server-Setup/Nexus Repository Installation.md

 Username: admin
 Password: Stored in <yourInstallationDir>/sonatype-work/nexus3/admin.password
 ```
-#### Password will be stored in \<nexusDir>/sonatype-work/nexus3/admin.password copy its contents in passowrd file and you will be logged in
+#### Password will be stored in \<nexusDir>/sonatype-work/nexus3/admin.password copy its contents in password file and you will be logged in